Jacob Bigeleisen: Manhattan Project

-He became part of the Manhattan Project at Columbia University, where he worked on methods to achieve the separation of the uranium-235 from the more plentiful isotope uranium-238 needed to complete an atomic bomb using the enriched uranium.
+He became part of the Manhattan Project at Columbia University, where he worked on methods to achieve the separation of the uranium-235 needed to complete an atomic bomb using the enriched uranium, from the more plentiful, but non-fissile, isotope uranium-238, which constitutes more than 99% of uranium ore.
 The method of photochemistry that Bigeleisen researched did not lead to an effective method of separating the uranium isotopes, and gaseous diffusion and methods that took advantage of the electromagnetic properties of uranium proved to be more effective means of isotope separation.
 Bigeleisen's research led to the development of isotope chemistry based on the principle that heavier isotopes formed stronger chemical bonds allowing for the creation of a straightforward theory to explain the progress of chemical reactions through the interaction of isotopes in gaseous form, which he did together with Maria Goeppert-Mayer, who would later win the Nobel Prize in Physics.
-Chemists can gain a better understanding of a chemical reaction by using different isotopes to analyze the differing reaction rates, which has allowed for advances in chemical physics, geochemistry and molecular biology.
+This research allowed chemists to gain a better understanding of a chemical reaction by using different isotopes to analyze the differing reaction rates, thereby fostering for advances in chemical physics, geochemistry and molecular biology.
 Bigeleisen developed the basic theories of the effect of isotopic substitution on chemical equilibrium (equilibrium isotope effect) and on reaction rates (kinetic isotope effect).

 Research he did in collaboration with Harold Urey that studied the varying levels of isotopes of oxygen in marine fossils allowed for the determination of the water temperature that prevailed while the animals were alive.